Technology in Our Office

 I am Cautious about Untested or Poorly Tested Materials

-As another example, I am cautious to discuss the potential (unpredictable) serious side-effects of current bleaching technologies.
-There have been cases reported of severe gum recession (the bleaching peroxides change the protein on the surface of the teeth and the gum recedes away from it) and severe root sensitivity to hot/cold/food/air, which sometimes has required root canal.
+As another example, I am cautious about discussing the potential (unpredictable) serious side-effects of current bleaching technologies.
+There have been cases reported of severe gum recession (the bleaching peroxides change the protein on the surface of the teeth, and the gum recedes away from it) and severe root sensitivity to hot/cold/food/air, which sometimes has required a root canal.
 I think that my patients need to be informed of all available information before work is performed.
+I am glad that since 2014, we have used the low-sensitive, proven dental whiting system by Kor.

 My Philosophy on Technology